Heroku Postgres Follower Databases

 !
 WARNING: Potentially Destructive Action

 !
-This command will affect the app: sushi
+This command will affect the app: example-app

 !
-To proceed, type "sushi" or re-run this command with --confirm sushi
+To proceed, type "example-app" or re-run this command with --confirm example-app

 Unfollowing... done

-Unfollowing a database is not the same as de-provisioning it.
-You will still be charged for the database.
+Unfollowing a database isn’t the same as de-provisioning it.
+You’re still charged for the database.
 To completely de-provision a database, use the heroku addons:destroy HEROKU_POSTGRESQL_WHITE

 command.

-Because followers are asynchronously updated, they may be behind their leader by some number of commits.
+Because followers are asynchronously updated, they can be behind their leader by some number of commits.
 You can view the number of commits your follower is behind by running heroku pg:info

 .
-If your follower is increasing in the number of commits it is behind it may be due to long-running transactions on your database.
-Using the pg-extras plugin you can run heroku pg:ps
+If your follower is increasing in the number of commits it’s behind, it can be due to long-running transactions on your database.
+Using the pg-extras plugin, you can run heroku pg:ps

-to get currently running transactions, then if any have been running for longer than expected you may cancel those with:
+to get currently running transactions.
+Then if any have been running for longer than expected, you can cancel those transactions with:

 $ heroku pg:kill PROCESSID

-If you are not able to cancel them, you can try terminating them with the -f
+If you aren’t able to cancel them, you can try terminating them with the -f

 parameter.

-If the situation doesn’t improve after one hour, we will terminate any long-running transactions/queries automatically.
-You’ll see a log entry of terminating connection due to administrator command
+If the situation doesn’t improve after one hour, we terminate any long-running transactions/queries automatically.
+You see a log entry of terminating connection due to administrator command

 for terminated transactions/queries.